PeakWhale/helm/README.md

 ### Prerequisites

 * Python 3.11 or newer
-* UV installed
+* uv installed (Python dependency and environment manager)
-* Ollama installed and running
+* Optional: Ollama installed and running (not required for the core demo)
-* DuckDB installed if you want the CLI viewer
+* Optional: DuckDB CLI if you want to browse the database manually

 ### Install dependencies